Inspection Purpose & Common Questions

 - Electrical Systems (service entry and clearances, service panel, switches and outlets, visible wiring and junction boxes, grounding system, and other related electrical components)

-- Basements, Crawl Spaces, and Foundation (insulation, ventilation, posts, vapor barriers, utility attachment, structural items, floors and walls, and columns)
+- Foundations/ Slabs/ Basements, Crawl Spaces (as applicable; insulation, ventilation, posts, vapor barriers, utility attachment, structural items, floors and walls, and columns)

 - Exterior (siding materials, attachments, windows, doors, sashes and lintels, vents, entryways, and other visible exterior related components)